freedomofpress/securedrop-docs/docs/admin/reference/ssh_access.rst

 you may need to SSH in order to troubleshoot and fix a problem that cannot be resolved via these tools.

-You can access your Application Server and Monitor Server via SSH by using either the ``ssh app`` or ``ssh mon`` commands (respectively).
+You can access your Application Server and Monitor Server via SSH from an Admin Workstation by using either the ``ssh app`` or ``ssh mon`` commands (respectively).

 In this section we cover basic commands you may find useful when you SSH into